muellerFrederic/unet-building-toolkit/README.md

                              downsampling=ubtk.sub_sampling_blocks.AveragePoolingWrapper2D())
 ```
 Note that the dimensions of the operation need to fit the dimensions of the input data (Don't use 2d MaxPooling with 3d input data).
-The wrapper classes are needed to unify the interface of the operations and mke them interchangeable.
+The wrapper classes are needed to unify the interface of the operations and make them interchangeable.
 For example, the interface of the 2d MaxPooling operation looks like this:
 ```python
 tf.keras.layers.MaxPooling2D(pool_size=kernel_size, strides=strides)(input_data)